Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 - Opens a dialog box using `inputdlg` to get user inputs: reactant masses, volume range, and plot title.
 - Converts the input strings to numeric values using `str2num`.
 - Generates an array `Volume` with 101 points within the specified range.
-- Calculates reaction yields for each reactant mass using the function `ex4_3react`.
+- Calculates reaction yields for each reactant mass using the function `ReactionYieldCalculatorFunction`.
 - Plots the yields as a function of volume, holding the figure for multiple plots.
 - Adds a title, axis labels (`Volume`, `Product/Reactant ratio`), and a legend using the reactant mass values.